czhou578/cifar/notes.md

   : not compatible with my current pytorch version??

 - Garbage collector in python (gc package): reclaims memory from objects that are no longer referenced.

+- Compress model by changing from fP32 to fp16 / minimal loss to performance.